 - Curriculum vitae or NIH biosketch of mentor

 - Two letters of recommendation, including one from the research mentor

 Vanderbilt University Department of Anesthesiology Research Division, Training in Perioperative Science

 In order to participate in the TIPS Fellowship Program, the following requirements must be met:

 - Creation of a mentoring committee composed of the mentor, one member of the O & S Committee, and one or two additional Vanderbilt faculty members with expertise in the area of research.

-- Mentorship commitee must meet at the nine-month and 18-month periods to assess progress and advise on independant grant submission.
+- Mentorship committee must meet at the nine-month and 18-month periods to assess progress and advise on independent grant submission.

-- Independant grant should be submitted no later than the end of the two-year training period, but ideally before that time.
+- Independent grant should be submitted no later than the end of the two-year training period, but ideally before that time.

 - Mandatory attendance to Responsible Conduct of Research training meetings, including the provision of records of their attendance.

-- Fellow must provide progress report to the O & S Committee at 11 months and at 23 months.
+- Fellow must provide progress reports to the O & S Committee at 11 months and at 23 months.

 - Mandatory participation in a monthly BH Robbins seminar series that covers a broad range of research topics including but not limited to ongoing research in the department, available resources for research at Vanderbilt and topics fundamental to design and conduct of research-mentorship, basic statistics, navigating the IRB, medical writing, grant writing, public speaking etc. Attendance of greater than 75% is expected.

 - Attendance and participation in the Department of Anesthesiology Annual Research Symposium.